byteleaphq/athena-python/README.md

     # handle exception
     raise(e)

-if res.object is not None:
+if res.brain is not None:
     # handle response
     pass